-Scenic Rim Planning Scheme
+Scenic Rim Planning Scheme 2020

-Planning for the risk of bushfire hazard in the region
+Planning for the risk of bushfire hazard - June 2023

 What is the role of the planning scheme in bushfire hazard management?

 Within a planning scheme, Council is required to ensure the risks associated with bushfire are avoided or mitigated to protect people and property and enhance the community's resilience to natural hazards.